AndresMontaniv/flutter_barcode_keyboard_listener/GUIDE_HID_WEDGE_COLLISIONS.md

 # Best Practices: Avoiding TextField Focus Collisions (HID Wedge Behavior)

+> **💡 v1.0.1 Update:** If you are using the declarative `BarcodeKeyboardListener` widget, **Recipe 1 and Route Protection are built-in automatically!** The widget defaults to `autoPauseOnFocus: true`, which autonomously shields your background scanner from TextField collisions and navigation stack Z-index leaks.

 When building inventory, POS, or warehouse applications with physical barcode scanners (USB / Bluetooth HID), developers frequently encounter a subtle hardware-UX phenomenon:
 **double-scanning when a `TextField` is focused.**